daneroo/foundations/README.md

 npm i lerna -g ## or prepend commands with npx lerna bootstrap --hoist

+npm test  # or
 lerna run test

+# to see verbose test output
+npm run test -- --concurrency 1 --stream  # or
-lerna run test --concurrency 1 --stream # get the verbose output
+lerna run test --concurrency 1 --stream

 # make your commits and push...